Browse this website Close this menu

 Family history

-He was the son of William and Mary Ann Tew and the brother of Gertrude, Eliza and Dulcie Tew.
+John Edward Tew was born in 1881 at Nottingham, he was the son of William Edmund Tew a tobaconist and newsagent, and Mary Ann Tew née Hodgett and the brother of Gertrude, Eliza and Dulcie Tew.
 In 1901, they lived at 32, Healey Street, Kirkwhite Street, Meadows, Nottingham.
-He was the husband of Millicent Tew and the father of Stephen Edward and Aileen Tew.
-In 1911, they lived at 11, Little Hallam, Ilkeston.

 Military history

-Sergeant John Edward Tew enlisted at Ilkeston, h initially served with the service number 1409 in the Sherwood Foresters (Notts & Derby Regiment) later transferring to the 5th battalion Lincolnshire Regiment, he landed in France on 3rd March 1915 and died of owounds on 28th September 1917, he is buried at Dozinghem Military Cemetery Grave Reference: VI H 13
+Sergeant John Edward Tew enlisted at Ilkeston, he initially served with the service number 1409 in the Sherwood Foresters (Notts & Derby Regiment) later transferring to the 5th battalion Lincolnshire Regiment, he landed in France on 3rd March 1915 and died of wounds on 28th September 1917, he is buried at Dozinghem Military Cemetery Grave Reference: VI H 13

 Extra information